AmelBecic/order-balancer/README.md

 Full-Stack Decentralized Order Book Exchange
-This project is a complete, real-time, full-stack decentralized trading platform that features an off-chain order matching engine and on-chain settlement via a smart contract on the Sepolia testnet.
+A complete, real-time, full-stack decentralized trading platform featuring an off-chain order matching engine and on-chain settlement via a smart contract on the Sepolia testnet.

-Features
+📋 Features
 Real-time Order Book: Live updates for bids and asks using WebSockets.

 Off-Chain Matching Engine: A high-performance matching engine built in Python for instant order processing.